 1954: Spencer visited China as part of a cultural delegation.

-1955: Major retrospective Exhibition of Spencer’s work held at the Tate Gallery in London.
+1955: A major retrospective exhibition of Spencer’s work is held at the Tate Gallery in London.

-1958: Knighted by the Queen.
-Elected an Associate of the Royal College of Art.
+1958: He is Knighted by the Queen.
+He is elected an Associate of the Royal College of Art.

 1925 to Hilda Carline at Wangford, Suffolk. (divorced 1937).
 1937 to Patricia Preece, although they never lived together or consummated the marriage.